Skip to content

 Obligation Suggested

-Purpose To clarify which organization is holds the resource or acts as the custodian for the metadata record and to help users understand which resources they can access
+Purpose To clarify which organization holds the resource or acts as the custodian for the metadata record and to help users understand which resources they can access.

 Entry Guidelines This field can be any string value.
 However, if the value corresponds to the name of an SVG icon in GeoBlacklight, the icon will display next to the title.
-See the GeoBlacklight documentation for more details.
+See the GeoBlacklight documentation on adding SVG icons for more details.

 Element Set schema.org